The nature and type of technology office equipment needed by California small businesses have changed over the last several years.

 9. Multi-Function Printers

-These devices print, copy and scan at high speeds and at high resolutions.
+These devices print, copy and scan at high speeds and high resolutions.

-For law firms and CPAs, a quality MFP is the first leg of an entire digital document management process.
+A quality MFP is the first leg of an entire digital document management process for law firms and CPAs.

 10. A Projector or a Big Screen TV

-Given the choice between a projector and a big screen TV, many businesses are selecting the latter.
-TVs are quiet, the image is crisper, there’s no bulb to burn out and a shadow can’t be cast on the screen.
+Given a choice between a projector and a big-screen TV, many businesses are selecting the latter.
+TVs are quiet, the image is crisper, there’s no bulb to burn out, and a shadow can’t be cast on the screen.

 All TVs have multiple HDMI ports standard and most new projectors include an HDMI port.
-This means that devices such as an Apple TV, Chromecast or Airtame can be plugged into the TV or projector.
-This, in turn means that almost any device can be wirelessly connected either a TV or a projector.
+This means that devices such as Apple TV, Chromecast with Google TV, or Airtame can be plugged into the TV or projector.
+This, in turn, means that almost any device can be wirelessly connected to either a TV or a projector.